redvers/dc22hack/README.md

 (https://github.com/LowPowerLab/RFM69)

-ZeroChaos: For this video https://www.youtube.com/watch?v=c3bpN9eHe5o which talks about not publishing stuff because it's only a small hack or "I'll publish it after I tidy it up".
+ZeroChaos: For this video https://www.youtube.com/watch?v=c3bpN9eHe5o which talks about the damage caused to our community by not publishing code because "it's only a small hack" or "I'll publish it after I tidy it up".

 HopeRF: who took my "extremely fast" order to ship to Defcon as an exception to their shipping process so it could conform to the Rio's bizzare "incoming mail requirements for guests".